When is iPhone 12 coming out? We may have guessed Apple's launch date

 As for why we picked a date in early- to mid-October, there are a few reasons.
 Japanese financial news outlet Nikkei Asian Review reported that Apple was starting production for its 5G iPhones in mid-September, meaning products are coming down the pipeline sooner than later.
 Apple will also want enough devices to move in time for the holiday season and Black Friday.
 Lastly, it's in Apple's best interest to pick a date where the likelihood of being swallowed up by even bigger news is low.
 Though no day in 2020 is guaranteed to be a slow news day, the US presidential election will be held on Nov.
 3 and will really heat up in the second half of October.

 That leaves us with the first two weeks of October and because Apple likes to hold its events on Tuesdays or Wednesdays, that gives us Oct.
 6, 7, 13 and 14.
-Out of these dates we're partial to Oct.
-13 and 14 ourselves, so that's what we're going with.
+It's looking increasingly unlikely that an event could take place this week, since there hasn't been an official invitation sent by Apple yet.
+That leaves Oct.
+13 and 14, so that's what we're going with.

 Again this is just our educated guess.
 Apple has said nothing so far and lots of things can change on a dime (hello, have you met 2020?).
 Let us know in the comments below if you think these dates are likely or if Apple will choose another date altogether.